Radial conformal welding in Liouville quantum gravity: Preliminaries on Liouville quantum gravity

 \begin{definition} For $W\in(0, \frac{\gamma^2}{2})$, the probability measure $\mathcal{M}^{\textup{wed}}(W)$ is defined as follows.
 Sample a Poisson point process $\{(u, \mathcal{D}_u)\}$ from the intensity measure $\mathds{1}_{t>0}dt\times \mathcal{M}_{0,2}^{\textup{disk}}(\gamma^2-W)$ and concatenate the quantum disks $\{\mathcal{D}_u\}$ according to the ordering induced by $u$.
 The resulting beaded quantum surface is a \emph{weight $W$ quantum wedge}, and we denote its law by $\cM^\mathrm{wed}(W)$.
 For $x>0$, the \emph{quantum cut point measure} assigns mass $x$ to the collection of cut points between the quantum disks $\{\mathcal{D}_u:u\leq x\}$. \end{definition}

 \begin{definition} Let $W\in(0, \frac{\gamma^2}{2})$.
 Sample $(\cW, T) \sim \cM^\mathrm{wed}(W) \times (1-\frac{2}{\gamma^2}W)^{-2}\textup{Leb}_{\mathbb{R}_+}$, and write $\cW = \{(u, \cD_u)\}$.
 The \emph{weight $W$ quantum disk} is the concatenation of the quantum disks $\{\cD_u \: : \: u \leq T\}$ according to the ordering induced by $u$.
 Its left (resp.\ right) boundary length is the sum of the left (resp.\ right) boundary lengths of its constituent $\cD_u$.
 We define the infinite measure $\Md_{0,2}(W)$ to be the law of the weight $W$ quantum disk.
 For $x\in [0,T]$, the \emph{quantum cut point measure} assigns mass $x$ to the collection of cut points between the quantum disks $\{\mathcal{D}_u:u\leq x\}$. \end{definition} As explained in \cite[Corollary 2.14]{AHS20}, the quantum cut point measure of a quantum wedge $\cW$ is measurable with respect to $\cW$.
-Indeed, viewing the set of cut points as a subset of the left boundary of $\cW$, its $(1-\frac{2W}{\gamma^2})$-Minkowski content measure with respect to quantum length measure agrees (up to multiplicative constant) with the quantum cut point measure.
+Indeed, map the left boundary of $\cW$ to $[0,\infty)$ via the quantum length measure.
+Then the pushforward of the quantum cut point measure agrees (up to deterministic multiplicative constant) with the $(1-\frac{2W}{\gamma^2})$-Minkowski content measure of the image of the cut points.
 This measurability is not immediate from Definition~\ref{def-thin-wedge} since, a priori, the label $u$ for each $\cD_u$ is not part of the data of $\cW$.
-Similarly, the quantum cur point measure of a thin quantum disk is measurable with respect to the thin quantum disk.
+Similarly, the quantum cut point measure of a thin quantum disk is measurable with respect to the thin quantum disk.

 We now recall the notion of quantum triangle in Section~\ref{subsec:intro-qt}.
 It is a quantum surface parameterized by weights $W_1,W_2,W_3>0$, and is defined based on Liouville fields with three insertions and the thick-thin duality.
+See Figure~\ref{fig-qt}.

 \begin{definition}[Thick quantum triangles] Fix {$W_1, W_2, W_3>\frac{\gamma^2}{2}$}.
 Set $\beta_i = \gamma+\frac{2-W_i}{\gamma}<Q$ for $i=1,2,3$, and {let $\phi$ be sampled from $\frac{1}{(Q-\beta_1)(Q-\beta_2)(Q-\beta_3)}\textup{LF}_{\mathbb{H}}^{(\beta_1, \infty), (\beta_2, 0), (\beta_3, 1)}$}.
 Then we define the infinite measure $\textup{QT}(W_1, W_2, W_3)$ to be the law of $(\bbH, \phi, \infty, 0,1)/{\sim_\gamma}$. \end{definition}